salexkidd/django-malice/README.md

 # django-malice

-django-malice is a simple Django app that provides an easy and simple View Error(403, 404, 500) and 200 OK Testing for develop and production environment.
+django-malice is a simple Django app that provides an easy and simple View Error(403, 404, 500) and 200 OK Testing for development and production environment.

 # Feature
 - It can cause an 403, 404, 500 error.

 # Dependencies
-- python 3
+- python 3.6, 3.7
 - django >= 1.11

 # Quick start